arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 - Failing assertions display the expected and actual values in their error messages.
 - To provide more information about a failure, each of the assertion methods can be passed a custom error message as the last parameter.
 - Assertions that are grouped together with the `assertAll()` method are all executed and failures will be reported together.
+- For more complex assertions, the JUnit 5 documentation recommends using third-party assertion libraries, such as Hamcrest, AssertJ or Truth.

 The example code for this guide can be found on [GitHub](https://github.com/arhohuttunen/junit5-examples/tree/master/junit5-assertions).